uh-code-submissions/uh-code-submissions.github.io/index.md

 "The functions of this website are really straight forward.
 The site lacks color but I do like the overall gray-white minimal theme.
 Color accents specificaly could look nice and add some spice to the site.
 I'd also like to be able to see other users, students and teachers alike.
 I really like the submitted solutions feed on the user profile.
 I'd like more quality of life features implemented, but I really like the foundations of this site and think it will carry this website far." -CC

+"With the sole purpose of this website being made for students to attempt and learn algorithm problems, given out by the PANDA officers, it satisfies its purpose.
+However, the site has an empty feeling.
+I wish there was more color and things to fill the void of space.
+I like the minimalist approach though, so maybe fill the space with more information and appealing visuals, while still keeping the minimalist gray scale theme.
+Overall, I can see this website being used as a learning assistant instrument.
+I'd love to see more development, spearheading this site to an innovative resource." - N.E.

 ## Team Members
 * [Chad Oshiro](https://chadoshiro.github.io/), Computer Science
 * [Kanai Gooding](https://kanaigooding.github.io/), Mathematics